Autism Training Curriculums -

 Churches

-Providing autism training for church staff is becoming more important to create welcoming and inclusive religious communities.
-This training program provides church leaders and staff with background knowledge and skills to support and engage with individuals with autism.
-Topics covered include diffusing challenging situations, gaining cooperation and trust, calming strategies, and effective communication techniques.
+Providing autism training for church staff is increasingly important for creating welcoming and inclusive religious communities.
+This program equips church leaders and staff with the knowledge, practical skills, and strategies needed to effectively support individuals with autism.
+Topics include diffusing challenging situations, gaining cooperation and trust, calming strategies, and practical communication techniques.

 • Autism training for ski patrol